 The fifth day of March marks the anniversary of the Boston Massacre, which began 251 years ago as residents revolted against the British occupation.
 Crispus Attucks, a Black man, was the first person killed in the Boston Massacre, drawing attention to other Black Americans who have not only fought for our Independence and civil rights but have also opened doors for African Americans in military, political and other offices.

 1. Crispus Attucks

 Crispus Attucks was the first person shot to death by British Redcoats during the American Revolutionary War.
-Attucks was killed in Boston, Massachusetts on 1770, at was it is known now as the Boston Massacre.
-He has been immortalized as “the first to defy, the first to die,” and has regarded by historians as true martyr for American Independence.
+Attucks was killed in Boston, Massachusetts in 1770, in what is known now as the Boston Massacre.
+He has been immortalized as “the first to defy, the first to die,” and has regarded by historians as a true martyr for American Independence.

 2. William Carney

 William Carney was one of the first African American soldiers to be awarded the Medal of Honor.
 Carney was awarded on May 23, 1900, nearly 40 years after he served in the Civil War.
 Carney was a popular speaker at patriotic events and has been remembered for his role in the Battle of Fort Wagner when he saved the American flag.

 Benjamin O. Davis Jr. was the first African American general in the United States Air Force and commanded the Tuskegee Airmen in World War II.
 Davis retired as a lieutenant general in 1970, then was raised to a full general in 1998 when President Bill Clinton awarded him a fourth star.
 Davis was a highly decorated general who was awarded the Air Force Distinguished Service Medal, Army Distinguished Service Medal, Silver Star and numerous other awards of distinction.
 Molefi Kete Asante also listed Benjamin O. Davis, Jr. on his list of 100 Greatest African Americans.